oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

     * you should be able to open the application now on your machine under `http://127.0.0.1:7861/` and use start chatting against the deployed model on OCI Data Science Service.

-* alternatively you can run inference against the deployed model with oci cli
+* alternatively you can run inference against the deployed model with oci cli from your OCI Data Science Notebook or you local environment

 ```bash
 oci raw-request --http-method POST --target-uri https://modeldeployment.eu-frankfurt-1.oci.customer-oci.com/ocid1.datasciencemodeldeployment.oc1.eu-frankfurt-1.amaaaaaan/predict --request-body '{"inputs":"Write a python program to randomly select item from a predefined list?","parameters":{"max_new_tokens":200}}' --auth resource_principal